radareorg/radare2-book/basic_commands/comparing_bytes.md

 [0x08048000]>
 ```

-Another subcommand of `c` command is `cc` which stands for "compare code".
+Another subcommand of the `c` command is `cc` which stands for "compare code".
 To compare a byte sequence with a sequence in memory:

 ```